 So many doctors recommend laparoscopic surgery to remove a woman’s fibroids.
 They claim it is a minimally invasive procedure.
 But, because it involves the use of a surgical instrument called a power morcellator, it is actually an extremely dangerous procedure.

 Why?
-Morcellators are used to divide and remove large masses of tissue, like fibroids. during laparoscopic surgery.
+Morcellators divide and remove large masses of tissue, like fibroids. during laparoscopic surgery.
 In fibroid surgeries, the tumors are chopped up (or morcellated) into smaller pieces so they can easily be removed through the small incision.

 This is all well and good if a woman is completely healthy.
 If, however, she has undiagnosed uterine cancer, some of the cancer cells may be spread while the non-cancerous fibroids are being morcellated.
 And, if the cancer is leiomyosarcoma, or LMS, (an aggressive form of uterine cancer) doctors are unlikely to notice the cancer cells until they are in the middle of surgery, or, even worse, after the procedure is done and the tissue is being examined in the lab.
 At either of those stages, damage may already have been done.
 Cancer could be spread outside the woman’s uterus.

 Cancer Could be Hiding Next to Fibroids